dotdm26/mizu-ten/README.md

   How is this system going to work? , What is really in this system ?, what will be the end result for the consumer   (Danil) *..........

-# Implementation

-# Task 1
-  1. Sub Task -> Serch a components for the project (Minh & Andrey)
-  2. Sub Task -> Research on multiple components and read Datasheet (Minh & Andrey)
-  3. Sub Task -> Select suitable components (Minh & Andrey)
-# Task 1 outcome
-List of selected components:
+# List of selected components:

 Microcontroller      : STM32F0 ARM Cortex-M0 48MHz 64/8KB